 Accessibility to All

-Hossa National Park and the adjacent areas provide versatile trails and facilities for the disabled.
+Hossa National Park and the adjacent areas provide accessible versatile trails and facilities.
 Some of the campfire sites and dry toilets have been dimensioned for wheelchair users.
 The national park also has jetties from which wheelchair users can fish.
 They can also board a boat from these jetties.

 Please contact the visitor centre for details.
 The visitor centre rents out two electric scooters and lends one walker.
 At the visitor centre, it is also possible to charge wheelchair batteries.

 Start your nature adventure at Hossa Visitor Centre, where you can get information and hear the latest outdoor tips.

 The visitor centre and its café-restaurant, souvenir shop and meeting room are accessible by wheelchair as well as pram and pushchair.
 There is an accessible toilet at the visitor centre.
 Also pets are welcome.

 Hossa Nature Trail

 A section of about 500 metres of the Hossa Nature Trail is surfaced with stone dust and equipped with duckboards, and it is suitable for wheelchairs and pushchairs.
 Along the trail, you will find jetties, a shelter with a campfire site, as well as the Huosilampi lean-to shelter, which is suitable for large groups.
 The lean-to shelter boasts a campfire site, a fireplace, an eating space and an accessible dry toilet.
 The nature trail starts from the vicinity of the visitor centre.

 - Read more about the Hossa Nature Trail